rcuocolo/csa_ct/README.md

 # Preparing the data

 The model was trained on radiomic data extracted using [PyRadiomics](https://pyradiomics.readthedocs.io/en/latest/).
-Using bidimensional masks and the settings described in the paper detailing our study, an appropriate test set can be obtained from any CT exam of a cartilaginoeous tumor.
+Using bidimensional masks and the settings file included in the repository, an appropriate test set can be obtained from any CT exam of a cartilaginoeous tumor.
+The extracted data should then be scaled by using the pickled Python objects also included in the repository.
+The pickled feature list contains the feature set on which to apply the scaler, while the scaler object contains the scikit-learn MinMaxScaler that can be loaded and fitted to the new data.
+Finally, the resulting, scaled dataset should be saved either as a CSV or ARFF file to be read by WEKA.
+Please note WEKA expects the class to be present in the final column of the dataset, if present.

 # How to load and use the model in WEKA